 Beginning Class Piano is an introduction to technical and musical aspects of playing the piano, taught in a group setting through use of an electronic piano laboratory.
 Intended for those who have no previous study in piano.
 Open to first-year students.
 No prerequisite.
-Course fee \$150.
-Offered both terms.
+Course fee \$275.
+Offered Term 1.
 (CRE: see notes above)